 Searching for the perfect costume, decorating the house with spider webs, carving the pumpkin and buying candy to hand out to the cute trick or treaters, all add to the excitement leading up to Halloween night.
-For many families and kids with special needs, this holiday can be a reminder of barriers or differences that exist with some kids who don’t eat orally; have sensitivity issues or severe allergies that prohibit them from taking part in the fun of going door-to-door collecting candy.
-To make sure that you are including all kids when they come to your door this October 31st, you can keep a supply of non-edible items that can all be found at your local dollar or party supply store.
-Helping to support kids with special needs encourages an inclusive environment and helps to raise awareness of kids who may have feeding difficulty and allergies.
+You child may also not be interested in trick or treating at all and choose to hand out candy and treats or skip it altogether like many kids (read more here on how to let kids lead the way).
+For many families and kids with disabilities and developmental needs, this holiday can be a reminder of barriers or differences that exist with some kids who don’t eat orally; have sensitivity issues or severe allergies that prohibit them from taking part in the fun of going door-to-door collecting candy.
+It's easy to include all kids when they come to your door this October 31st, with a supply of non-edible items that can all be found at your local dollar or party supply store.
 Try some of these fun and inexpensive items on hand so that Halloween can truly be inclusive of all kids!

 Sign up for our email list to receive information about events, newsletters, resources and more.